 Next, insert the STX2 electrode into the insert with the 26-day differentiated airway epithelium as shown earlier [1-TXT].
 Then, record the stable reading on the EVOM2 screen [1-TXT].
 Subtract the background from the experimental insert reading for final calculations [2].

+Talent adding 100 microliters of 1x DPBS to the apical side using a P200 pipette.

 Talent inserting the STX2 electrode into the insert with differentiated epithelium.
 TXT: Airway epithelium obtained from differentiating primary NHBE cells is used here

 SCREEN: Display of the stable reading on the EVOM2 screen.
 TXT: Take several independent readings to calculate a reliable average